 Carlos Ghosn Net Worth

-Carlos Ghosn net worth and salary: Carlos Ghosn is a French-Lebanese-Brazilian businessman who has a net worth of $120 million.
-Carlos Ghosn was formerly the CEO Chairman and CEO of Yokohama, Japan-based car company Nissan.
-Ghosn was also the Chairman and CEO of Paris-based Renalt-Nissian Alliance.
-Ghosn oversaw the partnership which brought the two companies together through a unique cross-shareholding agreement.
-Carlos was born in Porto Velho, Brazil on March 9, 1954.
-He brought Nissan back from the brink of bankruptcy in the late 1990's, by orchestrating one of the decade's most aggressive downsizing campaigns, earning him the nicknames "Le cost killer" and "Mr. Fix It".
-Thanks to the turnaround success he pulled off at Nissan, Carlos gained celebrity status in the business world and in 2003 was ranked as one of the 50 most famous men in global business and politics.
+Carlos brought Nissan back from the brink of bankruptcy in the late 1990s by orchestrating one of the decade's most aggressive downsizing campaigns, earning him the nicknames "Le cost killer" and "Mr. Fix It."
 One of his biggest decisions was to spend $5 billion to build the first mainstream electric car and to ultimately turn Nissan into an all-electric fleet.
 The Nissan Leaf, the world's first mainstream electric car is a subject of the 2011 documentary "Revenge of the Electric Car."

-Arrest and Escape: On November 19, 2018 Carlos Ghosn was arrested in Tokyo on charges that included false accounting, tax evasion and using company money for personal expenses.
-He allegedly failed to report $44 million worth of pay and allegedly misused company funds.
+On November 19, 2018 Carlos Ghosn was arrested in Tokyo on charges that included false accounting, tax evasion and using company money for personal expenses.
+At first it was alleged that he failed to report $44 million worth of pay and allegedly misused company funds.

-In January 2020, Carlos shocked the world when he orchestrated a daring escape from Japan to Lebanon.
+It was reported in late 2019 that Ghosn had fled Japan and taken refuge in Beirut, Lebanon via an elaborate escape operation orchestrated by Michael Taylor, a private security contractor and former US Army Special Forces soldier.
 Carlos reportedly hid in an audio equipment box transported by a fake band made up of ex-military officers.
 The audio box with Carlos inside was placed on a private jet and flown to Turkey.
 He reportedly hid in the box until the plane reached Russian airspace then quietly got out and sat down in the back of the plane.
 Once in Turkey he boarded a new plane which whisked him off to Lebanon.

 Below is Carlos is salary history dating back to 2009.
 Prior to 2010, Japanese companies were not required to report senior executive compensation: